tumaer/SciML/_sources/lecture/gp.md

 \Longrightarrow p(y|x) = \mathcal{N}(y; 0, \frac{1}{\beta}I + K).
 $$ (gp_y_conditional_substituted)

-Note that the kernel $K$ can be presumed and is responsible for the accuracy of the prediction by the posterior.
+Note that the kernel $K$ can be presumed and is responsible for the prediction accuracy by the posterior.
 There exists a whole plethora of possible choices of K, the most common of which are:

 ```{figure} ../imgs/gp/gp_kernels.png
 ---